PawlakArtur/project-socketio-jsonrpc/README.md

 # project-socketio-jsonrpc
-smallproject written with socket.io and jsonrpc
+small project written with socket.io and jsonrpc